 - Contribution guide: https://github.com/kalaspuff/tomodachi/blob/master/CONTRIBUTING.rst

-There are some projects and organizations that already are running services based on
+There are some projects and organizations that already run services based on

 tomodachiin production.
 The library is provided as is with an unregular release schedule, and as with most software, there will be unfortunate bugs or crashes.
-Consider this currently as beta software (with an ambition to be stable enough for production).
+Consider this currently as beta software (with a strong ambition to work for production use).
 Would be great to hear about other use-cases in the wild!

 Another good idea is to drop in Sentry or other exception debugging solutions.
 These are great to catch errors if something wouldn't work as expected in the internal routing or if your service code raises unhandled exceptions.

 My name is Carl Oscar Aaro and I'm a coder from Sweden.

 When I started writing the first few lines of this library back in 2016, my intention was just to learn more about Python's